zacharyreese/NetworkScanner/README.md

 This equals a 140.667% difference!
 You can verify yourself with the calculator or by using a site for the account such as [calculatorsoup](https://www.calculatorsoup.com/calculators/algebra/percent-difference-calculator.php)

+💻 Details of the two experiments on which there is a processor: CPU Intel(R) Core(TM) i7-8550U , It contains four cores and eight threads.

 To see the difference in the code, you can find me referring to it through the following comment: